lizzard/jobhunter/README.md

 # jobhunter
 A template to manage your job hunt.
+(Also created in Trello, in a form much easier to copy and use: https://trello.com/b/TW3i4byR/job-hunt)

 As you add new job cards, filling them out with details and adding color coded labels about their status, you'll get a view of the big picture of your job hunt pipeline!
 It's helpful for keeping all the details at hand, and it's also reassuring as you see a record of all the hard work you're doing for your hunt.